lachioma/bonsai_record_cameraFLIR_viaArduino-AudioCapture/README.md

   1. camera timestamps (in Bonsai clock) of every time Bonsai received a frame from the camera;
   2. camera timestamps of each frame according to the FLIR camera internal clock;
   3. frame IDs as given by the FLIR camera processor (this might be useful to identify dropped frames).

+**N.B.** Avoid interrupting the Bonsai program before the end of the trial (trial duration set using the node "TimeSpan").
+If you interrupt the trial, the audio file will be slighlty cut at the end with respect to the video file.
+This is because the last unsaved audio buffer (<0.1 seconds) will be lost.

+the number of TTL timestamps will be very likely lower than the number of video frames in the video file, because the audio file will be slighlty cut at the end (the last unsaved audio buffer will be lost).

 ## Camera settings
 To change frame rate, exposure time, gain, resolution, etc. use the camera's own software SpinView (see screenshot below).
 Close this software before running the Bonsai program, otherwise you will get an error.